 What a great looking bakelite camera.
 But that's not all.
 Not only is the Purma Special stylish, it possesses one of the wackiest shutter designs to be found in any camera.

-The Purma Special was introduced in 1937 and sold until ca 1951.
+The Purma Special was introduced in 1937 and available until ca 1951.
 It was sold by R. F. Hunter of London, England, and manufactured by Purma Cameras Ltd, also of London, England.
-According to British Camera Makers by Norman Channing and Mike Dunn, © 1995, published March 1996 by Parkland Designs, Purma Cameras Ltd. may not have actually manufactured cameras.
+According to British Camera Makers by Norman Channing and Mike Dunn, © 1995, Purma Cameras Ltd. may not have actually manufactured cameras.
 Manufacturing may have been sub-contracted.
 But Purma Cameras Ltd. owned the patent rights to this unusual design.

 This image shows the Purma Special lens cap attached to the camera.
 The lens is spring-loaded.
 When the lens cap is attached, it presses the lens mount into the camera body.
 Also, when the lens cap is mounted, the shutter release is locked.
 This is a good way of preventing the photographer from snapping an exposure with the lens cap left on.